Pogoface/jekyll-now/_posts/2018-10-30-first-post.md

-SneakerHead Culture
+SneakerHead Culture -

-#My first post

 Whats a Sneakerhead?

 A sneakerhead is a person who collects, trades, or sells sneakers as a hobby.
 A sneakerhead may also be highly experienced in distinguishing and detecting real to fakes or replica sneakers.

+# First Post